mia-platform/backstage-plugin/README.md

 Mia-Platform plugin elevates your workflow that seamlessly integrates your Mia-Platform components into Backstage.
 It keeps your information synchronized effortlessly and gains insights into your company's domains, projects, deployment environments, and repository links, all while exploring their interrelations.

+## Mia Platform Configuration

+It is necessary to follow these steps on your Mia-Platform console for the plugin to work properly:

+1. Create a service account in the `Access Management` section:
+    - select between the two authentication methods: `JWT` or `Client Secret Basic`;
+    - select the Company Role field as `Reporter` which is the minimum permission.

+2. Once you have created the service account you can use the credentials to authenticate to the console and retrieve the Company and Project information.

+3. The projects on your Mia-Platform console must use the Enhanced Workflow in order for the Backstage plugin to display all data correctly.

+4. The revisions(branches) of your projects must have the same name as the label of the environments you are using.

 ## Requirements

 For the plugin to work, the following packages must be installed and configured in the backstage application: